 Are you a clothing outlet like the myriad of others in your vicinity?
 Or are you a clothing outlet that targets millennial businesswomen?
-By picking one over the other, you will have a greater idea how to install your retail display shelving.
+By picking one over the other, you will have a greater idea how to install your POP displays to showcase your products.

 2. Organization is Key to Success